clauswilke/dataviz/docs/visualizing_distributions_I.md

 So should you use a histogram or a density plot to visualize a distribution?
 Heated discussions can be had on this topic.
 Some people are vehemently against density plots and believe that they are arbitrary and misleading.
 Others realize that histograms can be just as arbitrary and misleading.
 I think the choice is largely a matter of taste, but sometimes one or the other option may more accurately reflect the specific features of interest in the data at hand.
 There is also the possibility of using neither and instead choosing empirical cumulative density functions or q-q plots (Chapter \@ref(ecdf-qq)).
 Finally, I believe that density estimates have an inherent advantage over histograms as soon as we want to visualize more than one distribution at a time (see next section).

-## Visualizing multiple distributions at the same time
+## Visualizing multiple distributions at the same time {#multiple-histograms-densities}

 In many scenarios we have multiple distributions we would like to visualize simultaneously.
 For example, let's say we'd like to see how the ages of Titanic passengers are distributed between men and women.
 Were men and women passengers generally of the same age, or was there an age difference between the genders?
 One commonly employed visualization strategy in this case is a stacked histogram, where we draw the histogram bars for women on top of the bars for men, in a different color (Figure \@ref(fig:titanic-age-stacked-hist)).